RomainLogean/ada-template-website/index.md

 ## **Conclusion**

-This analysis reveals multiple biases influencing beer ratings, including temporal trends, anchoring effects, cultural preferences, and naming influences.
+Our analysis revealed multiple biases influencing beer ratings.
+Temporal trends show ratings stabilizing over time, with holiday periods slightly boosting scores.
+The anchoring effect subtly impacts ratings, where initial reviews shape subsequent perceptions.
+Cultural bias appears minimal, with domestic and international ratings showing little significant difference.
+Finally, naming bias demonstrates that words in beer names significantly influence expectations and ratings, with terms evoking quality or craftsmanship correlating with higher scores.

-Addressing these biases through normalization, weighting adjustments, and anonymization can lead to more objective and reliable ratings, ultimately benefiting consumers and breweries alike.
+By understanding these biases, we can refine rating systems to offer more objective insights, helping consumers make better-informed decisions.

 ---